CloudSecurityAlliance/webfinger.io/README.md

 ### confirmation

-confirmation script takes GET request with action, email, key and optional Mastodon ID (if registering one), presents user with a confirmation screen, if they hit submit it sends a POST request to itself and does the action specified and clears the auth record
+confirmation script takes a GET request with action, email, key and optional Mastodon ID (if registering one) for email processing, presents user with a confirmation screen, if they hit submit it sends a POST request to itself and does the action specified and clears the auth record.
+Also handles POST requests directly for social media via the verification API.

 ### webfinger

 webfinger script that serves requests from KV store, please note it normalizes outgoing emails and Mastodon ID's for safety and reliability

+## Validation API

+PHP script to run the validation (is Mastodon ID X in web page Y basically)